-Collecting experience with DC stress began more than 20 years ago and one result common to all such investigations has been: if identical test parameters for both AC and DC are chosen, DC stress leads to more intense tracking and erosion than at AC.
-This is especially the case if positive polarity is chosen for testing.
+Collecting experience with DC stress began some 25 years ago.
+The common result of all these investigations was: if identical test parameters for both AC and DC are chosen, DC stress leads to more intense tracking and erosion than at AC, especially so if the positive polarity is used during testing.

-This edited contribution to INMR by C. Baer, J. Lambrecht and K. Hindelang of Wacker Chemie in Germany reports on recent research to compare erosion resistance of different silicone rubber materials under DC stress.
+This edited past contribution to INMR by C. Baer, J. Lambrecht and K. Hindelang of Wacker Chemie in Germany reported on past research comparing erosion resistance of silicone rubber materials under DC stress.

 The general aim of the IPT is an accelerated testing of tracking and erosion resistance by continuous discharge activity.
 Under AC, test parameters, i.e. voltage, flow rate and series resistance, are set such that continuous discharge activity is achieved.
-However such parameter studies have been missing for DC application.
-As such, parameters for DC set-up were defined during pre-investigation such that continuous discharge activity is achieved and overly severe test conditions are prevented.
+Such parameter studies have so far been missing for DC application.
+Afterwards, parameters for DC set-up were defined during pre-investigation such that continuous discharge activity was achieved and overly severe test conditions were prevented.

-Further analysis showed that the degradation process is non-linear over time and accelerates once digging erosion is initiated.
-Therefore, further tests were conducted with reduced test durations of 2h and 4h (see Fig. 2) and most specimens failed between 2h and 4h of test time.
-Given this, testing with application of constant voltage was found unsuitable for any international material testing standard.
+It was observed that test results between different laboratories but also within one test series show a wide spreading of the results from passing the test with slight erosion only or failing by digging erosion and hole formation.
+Thus, a statistical evaluation showed a mixed distribution as shown for the maximum erosion depth in Fig. 1.
+Further analysis showed that the degradation process is non-linear with time and is accelerated once digging erosion was initiated.
+Therefore, further tests were conducted with reduced test durations of 2 h and 4 h (Fig. 2) and it could be shown that most specimens fail between 2 h and 4 h of the test time.
+Thus, testing with application of constant voltage was found to be unsuitable for an international material testing standard.

-To reduce scatter and avoid a mixed distribution in test results, a stepwise increase in test severity was thought more advantageous to evaluate and rank different materials under DC voltage stress.
-The goal of this contribution is evaluation of the DC tracking and erosion resistance of different silicone elastomer formulations using a stepwise increase in test voltage.
-Results are then compared with investigations conducted under AC stress, according to IEC 60587.
-For a stepwise increase of test voltage, a utility step-test specification with up to seven voltage levels has been taken.
-Moreover, a simplified method with 3 voltage levels only has been applied.
+To reduce the scatter and to avoid the occurrence of a mixed distribution of test results, a stepwise increase of the test severity was thought to be advantageous in evaluating and ranking different materials under DC voltage stress.
+Therefore, the aim of this contribution is an evaluation of the DC tracking and erosion resistance of different silicone elastomer formulations by using a stepwise increase of the test voltage.
+Results are compared with investigations conducted under AC stress according to IEC 60587.
+For a stepwise increase of the test voltage, a utility step-test specification with up to seven voltage levels is taken.
+Furthermore, a simplified method with three voltage levels only is applied.

 Test Methods & Procedures